boutiqueforaweek/boutiqueforaweek.github.io/pages/consignors/attaching-tags.md

 * Cable ties work best for almost all clothing items and some miscellaneous items like Snuglis and diaper bags.
 You may also use safety pins, or curly ribbon.
 As long as your items can not become separated from your clothing or tags.
 * Punch a hole in each tag, slip the cable tie through the hole and loop it through the garment label, button hole, belt loop, etc.
 * Once a cable tie is fastened properly, it cannot come open.
-Check that you didn’t insert the cable tie through the wrong-side by trying to open it.
+Check that you didn't insert the cable tie through the wrong-side by trying to open it.
-* If there is no secure place on the garment to loop a cable tie, use a safety pin through the punched hole and position tag on the garment’s top left (over the “heart”).
+* If there is no secure place on the garment to loop a cable tie, use a safety pin through the punched hole and position tag on the garment's top left (over the "heart").
 For knit items (t-shirts), be careful to safety pin through the binding on the edge rather than through the thin fabric as safety pins will create holes in some knits.
 * Tags must be attached directly to the garment, not to the hanger!
 * For pants and shorts please use pant hangers or safety pin them to a wire hanger